FocalChord/Metrinom/README.md

 #### Server

-1. Make sure your MongoDb database is running locally by using the `mongod` command
-2. Open your terminal and `cd` into the server directory in server
+1. Open your terminal and `cd` into the server directory in server
-3. Run `npm install` inside of the server directory
+2. Run `npm install` inside of the server directory

-4. Create a `.env` file in the ./client folder with the following attributes:
+3. Create a `.env` file in the ./client folder with the following attributes:

 ```
 SPOTIFY_CLIENT_ID=<your id>